Query panels overview

 #### Panel options

-The configuration menu can include options that change how table-style results are combined or loaded.
-Exact labels and availability can depend on your expression and panel type.
-Use the [Query panel examples report](https://wandb.ai/luis_team_test/weave_example_queries/reports/Query-Panel-Examples---Vmlldzo1NzIxOTY2) for concrete setups.
+The configuration menu can include options that change how the panel combines or loads table-style results.
+Exact labels and availability depend on your expression and panel type.
+For concrete setups, see the [Query panel examples report](https://wandb.ai/luis_team_test/weave_example_queries/reports/Query-Panel-Examples---Vmlldzo1NzIxOTY2).

 **Concat**

-Use **Concat** in the configuration when you want compatible table-style results merged so the panel treats them as a single table for viewing and downstream operations.
-Expression-level row merging (for example `concat` and `join` in the query) is separate from this setting.
-See [Combine tables in expressions](#combine-tables-in-expressions).
+Use **Concat** in the configuration when you want the panel to merge compatible table-style results and treat them as a single table for viewing and downstream operations.
+Expression-level row merging (for example, `concat` and `join` in the query) is separate from this setting.
+For more information, see [Combine tables in expressions](#combine-tables-in-expressions).

 **Paginate**